frrad/frrad.github.io/_posts/2019-10-14-jekyll-chromeos.md

 ---
 layout: post
-title:  "Previewing Jekyll on ChromeOS"
+title:  "Previewing Jekyll on Chrome OS"
 date:   2019-08-01
 categories: blog
 ---

-It's nice to be able to preview how Jekyll will render my Github Pages site before merging a new post.
-There is a minor wrinkle in ChromeOS which means that the default `jekyll serve` does not work.
+It's nice to be able to preview how Jekyll will render my GitHub Pages site before merging a new post.
+There is a minor wrinkle in Chrome OS which means that the default `Jekyll serve` does not work.

 At first I tired to install Jekyll deps as per [the docs](https://jekyllrb.com/docs/installation/ubuntu/)